gtalarico/revit-api-chms/README.md

 _Because sometimes you just want that .chm file without having to download and install each SDK_

-These files are also used to generate [revitapidocs.com](https://www.revitapidocs.com/) and [apidocs.co](https://apidocs.co/) which as web presentation of the same content.
+These files are also used to generate [revitapidocs.com](https://www.revitapidocs.com/) and [apidocs.co](https://apidocs.co/) which are web presentation of the same content.
 You should probably use them instead wink wink.

 ### Disclaimer